Aller au contenu principal

 Writing exercise

-The heart of the session: an open prompt that has you write 100 to 150 words in French.
-No constraint on the form, you tell, you give your view, you make things up.
-And behind it, the correction is serious (we show you how just below).
+The heart of the session: an open prompt asking you to write 100 to 150 words in French.
+No constraints on the form - tell a story, share your view, make something up.
+And the correction behind it is serious (we walk you through it just below).

-• Prompts designed so you reuse the expression naturally
+• Prompts designed to get you reusing the expression naturally

-• “Need help?” hint when you're stuck on what to write
+• A “Need help?” hint when you're not sure what to write

-• Word and character counter so you can size your answer
+• Word and character counter so you can gauge your answer

 4

-My notes and vocabulary - input table for 10 words and a notes block
+My notes and vocabulary - a table for 10 words and a notes block

 Notes & vocabulary

-During the session, you note other words or phrases you want to remember, and you jot down what you learned today.
+During the session, you can jot down other words or phrases you want to remember, along with what you took away that day.
 The vocabulary you save goes straight into your review flashcards.

 • Up to ten words or expressions to remember each day

-• Tick the extra skills you practised (reading, speaking...)
+• Check the extra skills you practiced (reading, speaking...)

 5